Blog

 • Travel – For the travel industry, tokenization excels at accepting and securing customer data from various sources like websites and mobile apps, all while keeping PCI scope in check.
 By tokenizing data before it enters your system, downstream systems are seamlessly removed from PCI scope.

-• Fintech – Vaultless platforms, like IXOPAY, offer PCI tokens for secure cardholder data storage, striking a balance between security and usability.
+• Fintech – Provider agnostic platforms, like IXOPAY, offer universal tokens for secure cardholder data storage, striking a balance between security and usability.

 • Healthcare – Tokenization assists in secure data handling for the healthcare sector, reducing fraud risks and ensuring compliance.

-Tokenizing with IXOPAY allows businesses to not only facilitates secure transactions but also allows businesses to leverage multiprocessor routing, account updating for recurring transactions, network tokens to lower declines and fees, and 3-D Secure for chargeback liability shift.
+Tokenizing with IXOPAY allows businesses to not only facilitate secure transactions but also to leverage multiprocessor routing, account updating for recurring transactions, network tokens to lower declines and fees, and 3-D Secure for chargeback liability shift.
 Across retail, travel, fintech, insurance, and healthcare, third-party tokenization solutions provide a versatile and secure framework for various industry needs.

 Tokenization and PCI DSS